What can I say about London that hasn’t already been said?

 The stations with connection to other lines are usually not more than a few stops away.

-Therefore making it very easy to get from one side of the city to the other within an hour or less.
+Thus making it very easy to get from one side of the city to the other within an hour or less.

 The 1st thing I noticed once I was on board was the diversity of the people.